When Faced With Stress, Depression and Anxiety, Everyone Needs Help to COPE

 - National Institute of Nursing Research - Notable Advances: A Healthy Lifestyle Intervention Increases Physical Activity, Reduces Overweight, and Improves Psychosocial Outcomes in High School Students (COPE TEEN 15-Session Manual-based Program).

-- COPE2Thrive Online and Manual-based Programs are now helping children and teens in thirty U.S. states.
+- COPE2Thrive Online and Manual-based Programs are now helping children and teens in 31 U.S. states.

 Quotes From Program Users